The National Broadband Network (NBN) regulatory framework was set up with 2 Acts:

 Built and fully operational declaration

-On 11 December 2020 following consideration of a report provided by NBN Co, the Minister for Communications, Cyber Safety and the Arts, the Hon Paul Fletcher MP, declared that the National Broadband Network (NBN) should be treated as built and fully operational.
+On 11 December 2020 following consideration of a report provided by NBN Co, the former minister for communications, cyber safety and the arts, the Hon Paul Fletcher MP, declared that the NBN should be treated as built and fully operational.

 Open and fair access